Incremental Randomized Smoothing Certification: Incremental Randomized Smoothing

 { \bf Insight 2: Sample reduction through $\eqlb$ estimation} We demonstrate that $\eqlb$ estimation for approximate networks is more efficient than running certification from scratch.
 Fig.~\ref{fig:motivation} shows that for the fixed target error $\chi$, confidence $(1 - \alpha)$ and estimation technique, the number of samples required for estimation peaks, when the actual parameter value is around $0.5$ and is smallest around the boundaries.
 For example, when $\chi = 0.5\%$ and $\alpha = 0.01$ estimating the unknown binomial proportion will take $41,500$ samples if the actual parameter value is $0.05$ while achieving the same target error and confidence takes $216,900$ samples ($5.22$x higher) if the actual parameter value is $0.5$.
 As observed in the previous section, $\eqlb$'s value for many practical approximations is close to 0.

 {}Leveraging the observation shown in Fig.~\ref{fig:motivation} and given actual value $\eqlb$ is close to 0, estimating $\eqlb$ with existing binomial proportion estimation techniques is efficient and requires a smaller number of samples.
-But this observation does not apply for estimating $\palb$ and $\pbub$ of smoothed approximate classifier $g^p$ where $p_A$ and $p_B$ may be far from 0 or 1.
+In Appendix~\ref{app:sigma}, we show the distribution of $\palb$ and $\pbub$ for various cases.
+We see that $\palb$ and $\pbub$ do not always lie close to 0 or 1 and have a more dispersed distribution.
+Thus, estimating those requires more samples.
+Prior work \cite{stat} has theoretically shown that the expected length of the confidence interval for Clopper-Pearson follows a similar trend as in Fig.~\ref{fig:motivation}.
+This theoretical result supports our observation.
 We show in Appendix~\ref{sec:app_binomial} that this observation is not contingent on a specific estimation method and holds for other popular estimation techniques, e.g.,~\citep{10.2307/2276774},~\citep{doi:10.1080/00031305.1998.10480550}.

 { \bf Insight 3: Computing the approximate network's certified radius using $\eqlb$} For certification of the approximate network $g^p$, our main insight is that estimating $\eqlb$ and using that value to compute the certified radius is more efficient than computing RS certified radius from scratch.
 The next theorem shows how to use estimated value of $\eqlb$ to certify $g^p$ (the proof is in Appendix~\ref{sec:proofs}):